 Canon Europe and Canon UK have also assessed modern slavery and human trafficking risks within their regional supply chains since 2016.
 In general, industries with a higher risk of modern slavery incidences include warehousing, distribution, facility management services, manufacturing, and forestry.
+Canon UK is a member of Tech UK, through industry association it has been brought to our attention that the waste sector has more MS related prosecutions than any other sector in the UK.
+On this basis we are adding "waste contractors" to our list of high-risk contractors.

-As a result of this ongoing assessment programme, supplier contracts in these industry segments contain strict requirements on modern slavery prevention.
-Adhering to Canon's policies and complying with our Code of Conduct has been fully embedded in Canon UK's procurement process.
+Adhering to Canon's policies and complying with our Code of Conduct has been fully embedded as part of supplier selection in Canon UK's procurement process.

-Following the due diligence revision program that started in 2020, Canon UK and Canon Europe's supply chain assessment platform went under further improvement in 2021.
-We continue to work on a robust assessment process enabling us to drastically increase traceability, documentation management, mapping and reporting accuracy.
+Following the due diligence revision program that started in 2020, Canon UK and Canon Europe's supply chain assessment platform went under further improvement throughout

+2021 and 2022.
+We continue to work on a robust assessment process enabling us to increase traceability, document management, mapping and reporting accuracy along our supply chain.

-In addition to local improvements, in 2021, Canon UK and Canon Europe took part in the Canon Group Risk Assessment program.
+In addition to local improvements, in 2022, Canon UK and Canon Europe took part in the Canon Group Risk Assessment program.
+This program has been running consistently since 2021.

-Please refer to our latest official Sustainability Report via our website for further details on the Canon Group Risk Assessment program and its results.
+Please refer to our latest official Sustainability Report on our website for further details on the Canon Group Risk Assessment program and its results.
+Our 2022 Sustainability report will be published in June 2023.